“I’m sure you’re wondering a few things. Who am I? Why am I running for City Council? And what am I going to do for you?”

 Among those listening to her speak at Craftsman House was Lisa Wheeling-Brown, a community activist and president of the Wildwood Neighborhood Association.
 She only met Foster after she announced her candidacy.
 “She seems to have the community’s interests at heart,” Wheeling-Brown says, including the issues that she cares most about: public safety and youth enrichment programs.

 Foster, along with District Four candidate Darden Rice, has received strong support from St. Petersburg’s LGBT community.
 As such, the Council could see two relative rarities: two women elected to the board simultaneously, and two lesbian women to boot.
-Though it must be said that neither candidate is making an issue of their sexual orientation during the campaign.
+Though it must be said that neither candidate is making an issue of her sexual orientation during the campaign.

 Foster was married for a few years to a man she met while attending Centenary College, a liberal arts school in Louisiana.
 After graduation the couple moved to Colorado, where Foster had a job waiting for her in Denver and her husband worked at the Air Force Academy in Colorado Springs.